AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

 ---
 title: Configuring CDN Credentials and Authentication
-description: Learn how to configure CDN credentials and authentication by declaring rules in a configuration file that is then deployed by using the Cloud Manager Configuration Pipeline.
+description: Learn how to configure CDN credentials and authentication by declaring rules in a configuration file that is then deployed by using the Cloud Manager Config Pipeline.
 feature: Dispatcher
 exl-id: a5a18c41-17bf-4683-9a10-f0387762889b
 role: Admin
 ---
 # Configuring CDN Credentials and Authentication {#cdn-credentials-authentication}

 The Adobe-provided CDN has several features and services, some of which rely on credentials and authentication in order to ensure an appropriate level of enterprise security.
-By declaring rules in a configuration file deployed by using the [Cloud Manager Configuration Pipeline](/help/operations/config-pipeline.md), customers can configure, in a self-service way, the following:
+By declaring rules in a configuration file deployed by using the Cloud Manager [Config Pipeline](/help/operations/config-pipeline.md), customers can configure, in a self-service way, the following:

 * The X-AEM-Edge-Key HTTP header value used by the Adobe CDN to validate requests coming from a Customer-managed CDN.
 * The API token used to purge resources in the CDN cache.